Namma Veettu Lakshmi: Production

 After the success of the Kannada film Dudde Doddappa (1966), its producer-director and male lead B. R. Panthulu of Padmini Pictures decided to remake it in Tamil under the title Namma Veettu Lakshmi.
 Panthulu returned to his positions in the remake, as did M. V. Rajamma, the female lead of the original and Bharati, who played the daughter of the couple.
 Cinematography was handled by V. Ramamurthy, and editing by R. Devarajan.
 Ma Ra, the writer of the Kannada original, also wrote for the remake.
 The final length of the film was 3855 metres.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, and the lyrics were written by Kannadasan.

-Release
+Reception

-Namma Veettu Lakshmi was released on 5 August 1966, and became a commercial success.
+Kalki felt the film gave a feel of watching an play and also noted the proceedings are as outdated as the plot while panning the acting of Rajan and Vanishree and called Nagesh's comedy as generic.